 The winds changed in 2018, when standalone VR headsets were being announced and entering the market.
 The benefits of an all-in-one VR headset is clear; no PCs means easier adoption.

 Imagine coming home and wanting to watch an immersive 360-degree movie.
 For many, it is cumbersome to switch on the PC, adjust wires, and strap on a VR headset to watch a flick.
 But having a portable headset on the site, which can be strapped and switched on in under a minute, is a significant leap forward.
 Better, standalone headsets do not need expensive PCs to run.

-For these reasons, may VR enthusiasts believe that standalone headsets are the future.
+For these reasons, many VR enthusiasts believe that standalone headsets are the future.
 Untethered by cables or other pieces of hardware, these types of headsets can act like a platform all to themselves, similar to a games console.
-The first of several barriers runs on its own are cut.
+The first of several barriers are cut.